interesting text, images, and new media.

 us know immediately if the work is accepted elsewhere, at which point the ethical thing to do is to withdraw

 it manually in the submissions manager.
 If you can't do that (the submgr doesn't allow you to withdraw one poem from a 5-poem submission, for instance), email us [editor--at--thediagram.com] to let us know and we'll make a note in the file.

 We try to make decisions on all submissions

 submissions manager system to see if the response email somehow got spamfiltered on your end.
-If it says "reading," then we're reading, but feel free to query, to jab us, in case it's in the wrong queue or with a dead editor.
+If it says "being read," then we're reading it, but feel free to query, to jab us, in case it's in the wrong queue or with a dead editor.

 we acquire first serial rights for work we publish (which means